jake-dame/reductor/README.md

 ## Nits

 ### Opening MIDI Files in Tabs (IntelliJ)

-Open `.mid` files in IntelliJ tabs as hex:
+To be able to open `.mid` files in IntelliJ tabs as hex:

-1. Install/Enablge the BinEd Hex Viewer
+1. Install/Enable the BinEd Hex Viewer
 2. In Settings > Editor > File Types > "Binary File (Opened by BinEd plugin)" > + > `*.mid`, and re-assign from Text.

 ### MusicXML External Resources

 MuseScore still outputs legacy DTD-based files.